FIFAe Nations Series: Group stage

 All matches in Group Stage were played by a single game.

 From group stage, top 4 teams qualified for round of 16 which was followed by quarterfinals, semifinals and the final.
 Bolded teams have qualified for round of 16.

 Knockout stage

 Knockout matches are played as two-legged match, with the aggregate score determining the winner.
 Extra time (and penalties) were used if there's a draw on aggregate (away goals rule is not applied in FIFAe tournaments).

 FIFAe Nations Cup 2023

 Teams

-24 teams had taken part in 2023 FIFAe Nations Cup.
+24 teams had taken part in 2023 FIFAe Nations Cup, which was held during the multi-genre Gamers8 event.
 They were: Argentina, Denmark, Peru, Israel, Saudi Arabia (Hosts), Netherlands, Finland, Italy, Portugal, Malaysia, Qatar, Spain, Turkey, USA, Singapore, South Africa, Sweden, Morocco, Brazil (Defending champions), India, Australia, Canada, France and Germany.

 Group stage

 24 teams were drawn into 4 groups of 6 teams each.